MintMCP

 MintMCP's security model addresses enterprise requirements through multiple layers:

-- Granular tool access control: Configure tool access by role—enable read-only operations while excluding write tools
+• Granular tool access control: Configure tool access by role, enabling read-only operations while excluding write tools

 The platform supports both shared service accounts at the admin level and individual OAuth flows, providing flexibility for different organizational authentication models.
 For teams exploring MCP gateway architecture, this authentication flexibility proves critical for enterprise adoption.

-Monitoring and Securing AI Agents with MintMCP LLM Proxy
+Monitoring and Securing AI Agents with MintMCP Agent Monitor

-Coding agents operate with extensive system access—reading files, executing commands, and accessing production systems through MCP tools.
-MintMCP's LLM Proxy provides the visibility and control layer that organizations require to manage this access safely.
+Coding agents operate with extensive system access, reading files, executing commands, and accessing production systems through MCP tools.
+MintMCP's Agent Monitor and gateway layer provide the visibility and control that organizations require to manage this access safely.

 Real-Time Tool Call Tracking

-- Tool call tracking: Monitor every MCP tool invocation, bash command, and file operation from all coding agents
+• Tool call tracking: Monitor MCP tool invocations, bash commands, and file operations from coding agents

-- Command history: Complete audit trail of every bash command, file access, and tool call for security review
+• Command history: Complete audit trail of bash commands, file access, and tool calls for security review

-This observability extends across Claude Code, Cursor, ChatGPT, and other MCP-compatible agents, providing centralized visibility regardless of which AI tools teams adopt.
+This observability extends across Claude, Cursor, ChatGPT, Gemini, and Copilot governance workflows, providing centralized visibility regardless of which AI tools teams adopt.

 Sensitive File Protection and Security Guardrails